near/nearcore/test-utils/state-viewer/README.md

 * `--height` takes state from the genesis up to and including the given height.
 By default, dumps all available state.

+### `dump_contracts`

+Dump all **distinct** contracts from the current state of the DB to JSON file.

+File format is a dictionary which maps account ID to base64-encoded contract code.

+Flags:

+* `--output` specifies a file to which contracts will be saved.

 #### Running on macOS

 ```bash